nilanjan-debnath/nilanjan-debnath.github.io/_posts/2025-09-23-how-to-setup-personal-blog-page.md

     ```md
     ---
     categories: [Your, Categories]
-    tags: [tags, revert, to, your, blog]
+    tags: [tags, related, to, your, blog]
     ---
     ```
 - Then add rest of the content as write a markdown file